darrylwest/darrylwest.github.io/book-reports/snow-queen.md

 * keening - wail in grief for a dead person
 * whorl - a pattern of spirals or concentric circles, like a finger print
 * airie - a large nest of a bird of prey, especially an eagle
+* desultory - lacking a plan, purpose, or enthusiasm:
+* scrimshaw -  adorn with carved or colored designs

 ###### dpw | 2024-07-07